 The All India Difficult Airway Association (AIDAA) was established as a Registered Association in October 2010.
-Membership to AIDAA has grown in seven years to over 600 Life Members all of whom have one common interest - understanding and disseminating knowledge regarding airway management techniques.
-To this end, AIDAA holds periodic Zonal Meetings and an annual National Airway Conference that not only familiarises but also sensitises all strata of "airway managers" regarding techniques and equipment that have led to a safe and scientifically sound management of all airways including "difficult airways".
+Membership to AIDAA has grown in ten years to close to 1000 Life Members, all of whom have one common interest - understanding and disseminating knowledge regarding airway management techniques.
+To this end, AIDAA holds periodic Zonal Meetings and an annual National Airway Conference that not only familiarises but also sensitises all strata of "airway managers" regarding techniques and equipment that have led to a safe and scientifically sound management of both the difficult and the uncomplicated airway.

-The AIDAA is also proud of having simultaneously published 5 Difficult Airway Algorithms and an accompanying Editorial in the December Issue of the Indian Journal of Anaesthesia (India Journal of Anaesthesia 2016;60:883-930).
+The AIDAA is also proud of having simultaneously published 5 Difficult Airway Guidelines and an accompanying Editorial in the December Issue of the Indian Journal of Anaesthesia (India Journal of Anaesthesia 2016;60:883-930).
 These articles are relevant to the Indian context and cover unanticipated difficult airway in adults, obstetrics and paediatrics besides addressing anticipated difficult extubation, as well as tracheal intubation in the intensive care unit.
-These algorithms have received national and international acclaim for their relevance to airway management not only India but also in many resource-rich countries.
+These guidelines have received national and international acclaim for their relevance to airway management not only in India but also in many resource-rich countries.
+The AIDAA Guidelines Committee has started the groundwork to bring out the revised set of guidelines that will incorporate constructive feedback received from experts with similar interests all over the world in addition to newer developments in the field.

-Airway, a publication of All India Difficult Airway Association, is a peer-reviewed print + online 3 Issues journal.
+Airway, an Official Publication of the All India Difficult Airway Association, is a peer-reviewed print + online journal with a publishing frequency of3 Issues every year.
 The journal's full text is available online at http://www.arwy.org.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.

 Wolters Kluwer and Journal/Association are committed to meeting and upholding standards of ethical behavior at all stages of the publication process.
 We follow closely the industry associations, such as the Committee on Publication Ethics (COPE), International Committee of Medical Journal Editors (ICMJE) and World Association of Medical Editors (WAME), that set standards and provide guidelines for best practices in order to meet these requirements.
 For a summary of our specific policies regarding duplicate publication, conflicts of interest, patient consent, etc., please visit www.Medknow.com/EthicalGuidelines.asp